Lai Gui

 Global by design

 I have lived and worked across five countries on three continents: China, Australia, Japan, the United Kingdom, and now Switzerland.
-Conducting internships and research projects within diverse international collaborations across different nations trained me to navigate language and cultural barriers while working effectively under high-pressure conditions.
+Conducting internships and research projects within diverse international collaborations across different nations trained me to navigate language and cultural barriers while working effectively under high-demand conditions.

 Mandarin Chinese